IELTS One Skill Retake 2025

 What is IELTS One Skill Retake?

-IELTS One Skill Retake is a way that allows test takers to retake any of the four sections such as reading, writing, listening, and speaking.
-It is developed to improve their confidence and showcase their English language proficiency completely.
-You’re eligible to book the IELTS one skill retake only if you have recently completed the test on computer and received your IELTS test score from the valid test centre.
+IELTS One Skill Retake allows test takers to retake any of the four sections such as reading, writing, listening, and speaking.
+It is developed to improve the students' confidence and showcase their English language proficiency.
+Candidates are eligible to book the IELTS one skill retake only if they have recently completed the test on a computer and received the IELTS test score from the valid test centre.
 You can book the IELTS single module retake 60 days from your original test and the retake.
 There will be no change in the format and timing of the test if you retake one skill.
 After completing the test, you’ll receive a new IELTS Test Report Form that includes your new IELTS one skill retake result along with the other skills you haven’t retaken.
 This Test Report Form will be dated the same as the original IELTS Academic or General Training test.

-Can I take a one skill retake for the writing section only?
+Can I retake the IELTS writing section only?

 Yes.
 You can retake the writing section if you want to score high in the writing test.
 You’re allowed to retake the single module alone, as per IDP's recent update.

-Can I take a one skill retake for the reading section only?
+Can I retake the IELTS reading section only?

 Yes.
 You are allowed to retake the reading section if you think your band score is less than what you expected.

-Can I take a one skill retake for the listening section only?
+Can I retake the IELTS listening section only?

 Yes.
 If you want to improve your score in the listening skill, you can retake that particular section.

-Can I take a one skill retake for the speaking section only?
+Can I retake the IELTS speaking section only?

 Yes.
 You can retake the speaking module alone if you feel your score is less in the IELTS speaking section.

-What is the fee and registration cost for IELTS retake?
+What is the fee and registration cost for IELTS one skill retake?

-The IELTS retake fee is Rs.16,250 in India.
+The IELTS one skill retake fee is Rs.
+12,000 in India.
 IELTS second attempt fee is the same as that of the first attempt.
 The registration cost and the exam fee never change, regardless of how many times you appear for IELTS.

 You can find more about IELTS exam fees in India here.
 It will give you complete details about the mode of payment, where to pay, split-ups, etc.

-Is there any restriction in retaking the IELTS exam - what’s the official policy?
+Is there any restriction in retaking the IELTS exam?

 Can multiple IELTS attempts improve the score?